Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 1: Prevalence Estimation with Missing Data

 The other two quantities needed take the form $AMSE(\pi_{0},\pi_{MIX}) = E_{\pi_{0}} \left\{ w(p)^{2} \right\}$ and $AMSE(\pi_{MIX},\pi_{MIX}) = (1/2)E_{\pi_{0}} \left\{ w(p)^{2} \right\} +(1/2)E_{\pi_{1}} \left\{ w(p)^{2} \right\}$, where

 Given the nonlinearity of $w()$, the needed expectations do not have analytic forms.
 They are easily evaluated numerically, however, say via Monte Carlo draws from $\pi_{0}()$ and $\pi_{1}()$.

 Table 1 gives the four $AMSE$ values.
-On the pro side, appropriate use of the ``maybe'' assertion leads to a 16\% reduction in RAMSE compared to no assertion, i.e., we see this reduction when Nature's prior is the mixture, so we are averaging performance across some scenarios where the assertion holds and others when it does not.
-On the con side, inappropriate use of the ``maybe'' assertion leads to a 12\% increase in RAMSE.
-This is seen when Nature's prior is $\pi_{0}$ alone, so we are averaging performance across scenarios which all involve nonignorable missingness.
+Positively, appropriate use of the maybe assertion leads to a 16\% reduction in RAMSE, i.e., we see this reduction when Nature's prior is the mixture, so we are averaging performance across some scenarios where the assertion holds and others when it does not.
+Conversely, inappropriate use of the maybe assertion leads to a 12\% increase in RAMSE.
+This is seen when Nature's prior is $\pi_{0}$ alone, so we are averaging performance exclusively across NIM scenarios.